 The Five Principles of Reading

-For more direct instruction on improving reading skills that include the five principles of reading, enroll in our Reading Program.
+For more direct instruction on improving reading skills that include the five principles of reading, enroll in our Summer Reading Program.
 Here, we teach the five principles of reading in a step-by-step way through video lessons and worksheets.

 Who is Scholar Within?